-Choose whether certain horizontal indicators in the shooting and other displays are shown with negative values on the left and positive values on the right, or with positive values on the left and negative values on the right.
+Choose whether the exposure indicator is displayed with negative values on the left and positive values on the right, or with positive values on the left and negative values on the right.

-Option Description +0- †4հումիումե - The indicators are displayed with positive values on the left and negative values on the right. -0+ - - liiiii 0 iiiii > + The indicators are displayed with negative values on the left and positive values on the right.
+Option Description +0- +- The indicator is displayed with positive values on the left and negative values on the right. -0+ -41 The indicator is displayed with negative values on the left and positive values on the right.